grpc/proposal/A76-ring-hash-improvements.md

 return ring[first_index].picker->Pick(...);
 ```

-This behavior ensures that a single RPC does not cause more than one endpoint to
+This behavior ensures that a single RPC does not cause more than two endpoint to
 exit `IDLE` state at a time, and that a request missing the header does not
 incur extra latency in the common case where there is already at least one
 endpoint in `READY` state.
 It converges to picking a random endpoint, since each
-request may eventually cause a random endpoint to go from `IDLE` to `READY`.
+request may cause one or two random endpoints to go from `IDLE` to `READY`: one
+if it randomly picks an `IDLE` endpoint, and one if the pick was queued and an
+endpoint transitioned from `CONNECTING` to `READY`, but no other endpoint is
+currently `CONNECTING`.

+Note that because triggering a connection attempt and transitioning to
+`CONNECTING` is not synchronous, it is possible for multiple endpoints to exit
+`IDLE` state if no endpoint is `CONNECTING` and multiple RPCs that use a random
+hash are made concurrently on the same picker.

 ### Explicitly setting the endpoint hash key